dylandjian/async-grooming/README.md

 will open the crontab edition menu.
 How it works is that for each line in the file it is going to create a cronjob at the specified times.
-I recommand using [https://crontab.guru/] in order to find the pattern that you want.
+I recommand using [crontab guru](https://crontab.guru/) in order to find the pattern that you want.
 Then on the right side of the timer, the command that needs to be executed.
 I recommand making a small script which exports the PATH and execute the bot.
 Something along these lines :

 ```sh
 #!/bin/sh